rifkyseawn/gdgoc-rifky/README.md

 If you prefer to run the application locally, you can clone the repository and deploy it yourself from the following link:
 - [GitHub Repository](https://github.com/rifkyseawn/gdgoc-rifky/tree/localhost-branch)

+### Video Explanation
+For a detailed explanation of the code, you can watch the following video: [YouTube Video](https://youtu.be/BEwfsOToor4)

 ## Getting Started

 ### Prerequisites